 - 3 whole salted herring cleaned and filleted, skin left on (My butcher did this part for me)

 - 1 ½ cups water

 - 2 teaspoons whole yellow mustard seeds

 - 1 Tablespoon peppercorns (I used tri-color but black will also work)

 - 1 small onion sliced into thin rings

 - 2 bay leaves

-- 2-inch piece fresh horseradish, cut into big slices
+- 1 piece (2-inches) fresh horseradish cut into big slices

 - Soak the herring fillets in milk for 12 to 24 hours to draw out excess salt.
 Drain, rinse with cold tap water, and pat dry with paper toweling or a kitchen towel.
 Cut the fillets crosswise into 2-inch strips.